hydro-project/hydroflow/book/example_1_surface.md

 ```rust,ignore
 use hydroflow::hydroflow_syntax;
 ```
-This import gives you everything you need from hydroflow to write code with the [_surface syntax_](./surface_syntax.md), which is the recommended way to interact with Hydroflow.
+This import gives you everything you need from Hydroflow to write code with the [_surface syntax_](./surface_syntax.md), which is the recommended way to interact with Hydroflow.